ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 sbatch 03-Select_strand-specific_libraries.sh
 ```

-<div align="justify"> As a summary, a table is generated with the library type information for each sample. </div>
+<div align="justify"> As a summary, a table is generated with the library type for each sample. </div>

 <br />